Trust vs. Mistrust: Psychosocial Stage 1

 What Is Trust Vs. Mistrust?

-The first stage of Erik Erikson’s Stages of Psychosocial Development is Stage 1, under which the child goes through a psychological crisis of “trust vs. mistrust”.
-They must rely on the mother for their needs; the response of the mother determines whether the child develops trust or mistrust.
+The first stage of Erik Erikson’s Psychosocial Development is Stage 1, where the child goes through a psychological crisis of "trust vs. mistrust."
+They must rely on the mother for their needs; the mother's response determines whether the child develops trust or mistrust.

-This care and attentiveness must be consistent in order to build trust.
-If an infant is getting some care from its mother, but cannot rely on consistent care, mistrust and anxiety will still form.
+This care and attentiveness must be consistent to build trust.
+If an infant gets some care from their mother but cannot rely on consistent care, mistrust and anxiety will still form.
 With consistent care, the child will also develop hope.

 Trust vs. Mistrust Age